 Lancaster Barnstormers

-The Lancaster Barnstormers are an Atlantic League team based in Lancaster, PA.
-Since the 2005 season, they have played in the South Division of the Atlantic League.
+The Lancaster Barnstormers were an Atlantic League team based in Lancaster, PA.
+Starting with the 2005 season, they have played in the South Division of the Atlantic League.
+Following the 2023 season, they were renamed the Lancaster Stormers.

 The Barnstormers used to employ former Major Leaguer, Rick Wise, as the pitching coach.
 He was the winning pitcher for the Boston Red Sox in Game 6 of the 1975 World Series.
 Other than his experience with the Red Sox, he pitched for the Cleveland Indians, the Philadelphia Phillies, the San Diego Padres, and the St. Louis Cardinals.